 Once your details have been established, you will either receive a Conditional Offer of Fixed Penalty Notice (FPN) with the penalty for speeding clearly indicated, or you will receive a letter telling you to go to court.

 If you receive an FPN, then you can choose to either accept the charge and pay the fine, or you can choose to plead your innocence.
 If you believe you are innocent you will either need to write a letter to your local authorities or appear at a court hearing, depending on your local area’s regulations.
 But be aware that if you refuse the FPN and choose to go to court, then the court may issue a higher penalty than originally offered.
 You should always consult a Motor Defence Lawyer if you plan to refuse an FPN as they will be able to advise you on what you need to do and how to go about collecting evidence that you might need.

 If you have not been convicted of a speeding offence in the last three years and were driving within band A then you might be invited to attend a Speed Awareness Course, you will still need to pay your fine as well as the course fees, and you may need to take a day off work, but you will not receive points on your licence.

-If you receive a court summons, then you should immediately contact a Motor Defence Lawyer who will be able to assist you with how to proceed.
+If you receive a court summons for speeding, then you should immediately contact a Motor Defence Lawyer who will be able to assist you with how to proceed.
 The letter you receive will outline what you need to do, but an experienced defence attorney will be able to help you get the best possible outcome.